-1. The Telescope Monitor
+The Telescope Monitor

-When the internet observing software is running, the telescope sends information about its current status to the web server and this can be displayed using the Monitor link at left.
+When the internet observing software is running the telescope sends information about its current status to the web server and this can be displayed using the Monitor link in the menu bar.
 If you click on this link the monitor information will be displayed in this page.
-If you like, you can open it in a new window by right-clicking the link on the menu bat at left, and selecting 'Open in New Window'.
+If you like you can open it in a new window by right-clicking the link on the menu bar at left, and selecting "Open in New Window".
 This page will refresh automatically every 10 seconds with the latest data from the telescope.
 You can see the time at which the information refers to at the top of the screen.
-If it looks like this is not updating you can try manually 'refreshing' (or 'reloading' if using a Netscape browser).
-If this does not give recent (i.e. within last 10-20 seconds or so) information then check whether the telescope is supposed to be performing internet observations at the moment.
-The current schedule is summarised on the 'Home' page of this website - click on the Home link on the menu bar.
-The only other thing that might stop observing is mechanical failure of the telescope (thankfully rare) or weather (high wind or heavy snow) - you can check on the local weather conditions by going to the Jodrell Bank Live page at www.jb.man.ac.uk/vlbi/inter/jblive.html and looking at the details of one of the local telescopes (Lovell, Mark II or 42ft).
+If it looks like this is not updating you can try manually "refreshing" (or "reloading") the web page.
+If this does not give recent (ie. within last 10-20 seconds or so) information then check whether the telescope is supposed to be performing internet observations at the moment.
+The current status is summarised on the "Front Page" link at the top left of this website.
+If you still think something should be updating and it isn't you'll need to contact whoever arranged your access to the internet observatory, it's always possible the communication software has crashed.

+The only other thing that might stop observing is mechanical failure of the telescope (thankfully rare) or weather (high wind in particular).

-An annotated example of the Monitor screen is shown below:
+An annotated example of the monitor screen is shown below: